Explore English Program for Canadian Bursary Students

-7. Can I attend other classes while I am attending the UBC Explore program?
+7. Can I attend other classes while I am attending the Explore English program?

-No. The UBC Explore program is a full-time immersion program and students are not allowed to attend other courses while they are enrolled in the program.
-Online or distant education courses can be an option, but you should be aware that there is little time between classes and activities to do anything else.
+No. The Explore English program is a full-time immersion program and students are not allowed to attend other courses while they are enrolled in the program.
+Online or distance education courses can be an option, but you should be aware that there is little time between classes and activities to do anything else.

 8. How do I get credit for the course?

-UBC does not give credit for the course but students may be able to get credit from their institution.
+UBC does not give credit for the course, but students may be able to get credit from their institution.
 At the end of the program, students receive a certificate that includes the dates of the program and the hours attended.
 Transcripts are mailed a few weeks after the program end date.
-Please contact the UBC Explore program directly if you require any additional documentation.
+Please contact the Explore English program directly if you require any additional documentation.

 9. Can I work in the evening or on weekends during the program?

 No. Salaried work during the program is not allowed.
 You will be in a full-time immersion program, and there are scheduled activities in the evenings and on the weekends.
 Volunteer work in English that does not conflict with classes is acceptable and can be a great addition to classroom work.

 10. Will someone help me find a job after the program?

 Languages at Work is designed for Explore bursary recipients, and it offers unique opportunities to continue learning English in a workplace context.
 Following the completion of the Explore English program, you could have the opportunity to stay in BC for job placements ranging from 6 to 8 weeks.

 Learn more about the Languages at Work program before you arrive so that you can plan in advance.